nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * keep track of the students' grades
 * prefer and comfortable with CLI tools
 * can type fast
-* is proficient with Unix commands
+* are proficient with Unix commands
-* prefers typing to mouse interactions
+* prefer typing to mouse interactions

 **Value proposition**: